Rene-Michel99/Mask-RCNN-TF2.8/README.md

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository (bibtex below).

-# Improvements
-- Adding bicubic interpolation function for inference mode that improves mask precision.
-- Improved code for better reading and understanding and maintenance.
-- Better training performance.

 # Getting Started
 * [demo.ipynb](tests/demo.ipynb) Is the easiest way to start.
 It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.